Diffusion is available as a Docker image from Docker Hub.

 Add a file called Dockerfile with this content:

-FROM pushtechnology/docker-diffusion:6.6.1 ADD licence.lic /opt/diffusion/etc/licence.lic ADD Connectors.xml /opt/diffusion/etc/Connectors.xml ADD Security.store /opt/diffusion/etc/Security.store ADD SystemAuthentication.store /opt/diffusion/etc/SystemAuthentication.store
+FROM pushtechnology/docker-diffusion:6.6.1 ADD license.lic /opt/diffusion/etc/license.lic ADD Connectors.xml /opt/diffusion/etc/Connectors.xml ADD Security.store /opt/diffusion/etc/Security.store ADD SystemAuthentication.store /opt/diffusion/etc/SystemAuthentication.store

 Line 1 establishes the default image you pulled earlier as the base for your new image.

 Lines 2-5 add the files from your local directory to the given directory in the image; in this case, the etc directory of your Diffusion installation.